codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 kubectl -n kube-system set image deployment.apps/cluster-autoscaler cluster-autoscaler=us.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler:v1.15.6
 ```

+>**NOTE**
-> Check your version of the EKS to make sure that the you have the correct autoscaler version for it.
+Check your version of the EKS to make sure that the you have the correct autoscaler version for it.

 #### Step 3: (Optional) Configure overprovisioning with Cluster Autoscaler